catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 A cluster template is a blue-print to build a Kubernetes cluster (similar to machine images for the compute service).
 The cluster template specifies what version of Kubernetes will be installed and the features that will be enabled.
-For this example, we are going to be using a development template.
+For this quickstart, we are going to be using a development template.
 In comparison to a production template, the dev templates are locked to one master node rather than three and they have smaller sizes for their NVMe volumes.